Our 20 Favorite Things to Do in Taiwan with Our Kids

 Lavender’s DIY slime

 • Wooderful Life: A wood themed shop with wooden souvenirs, indoor playing areas, and DIY craft making.
 There are locations in Taipei (Xindian location is by far the best), Taichung, and Kaohsiung.
 Check the reviews first – only some have DIY activities and playcenter.
 The one in Xindian is fantastic.
+Go on a weekday without a reservation.
+On weekends you should book, but the site is in Mandarin only.

 • Cooking classes in Taipei or Hualien: Here are a variety of cooking classes in both cities.
 Filter for “family friendly” to find the ones that allow kids.